-The Logs record various types of activity on the Wireless Router.
+The Logs record various types of activity on the Wireless Broadband router.
 This data is useful for troubleshooting, but enabling all logs will generate a large amount of data and adversely affect performance.

-Since only a limited amount of log data can be stored in the Wireless Router, log data can also be E-mailed to your PC.
+Since only a limited amount of log data can be stored in the Wireless Broadband router, log data can also be E-mailed to your PC.

-Figure 42: Logs Screen
+Figure 39: Logs Screen